 #

 An hour or so later, Vivenna had finished crying herself dry.
-She sat, slumped, hands tied awkwardly behind and above her.
+She sat, slumped, hands tied awkwardly above her.

 Part of her kept waiting for the others to find her.
 Denth, Tonk Fah, Jewels.
 They were experts.
 Competent.
 They’d be able to track her down and save her.

 Yet, no rescue came.
-As she thought, dazed, drowsy, and sick, she was forced to admit that this man--this Vasher--was one that they had all feared.
-Or, at least, they had been wary of him.
-He’d killed one of their friends some months before.
+As she thought--dazed, drowsy, and sick--she was forced to admit something.
+This man--this Vasher--was someone that even Denth had feared.
+Vasher had killed one of their friends some months before.
+He was at least as skilled as they were.

-How did they all end up here, then, she thought idly, her hands beginning to feel rubbed raw.
+How did they all end up here, then? she thought, her hands beginning to feel rubbed raw.
 It seems an awful coincidence.
-Perhaps Vasher had followed them to the city, and was seeking out of some kind of twisted rivalry to work against them, no matter what job they happened to be doing.
+Perhaps Vasher had followed them to the city, and was acting out of some kind of twisted rivalry by working against them.

 They’ll find me and save me.

 But, they wouldn’t.
-She knew that they wouldn’t, not if Vasher were as dangerous as they said he was.
+She knew that they wouldn’t, not if Vasher were as dangerous as they said.
 He’d know how to hide from Denth.
 After all, Vasher had managed to sneak into her rooms and spirit her away under their very noses.

 If she were going to escape, she’d have to do it herself.
 The concept frightened her, and she almost discarded it.
 Strangely, however, memories from her tutors returned to her mind.